 The results of the thermal manikin tests in Fig. 1 show that many of the tested interventions provide substantial heating or cooling effects, meaning that these solutions can be effective at keeping people in comfort while sleeping.
 While passive personal adaptations provide an effect equivalent to (or exceed) that of low-energy strategies, the combined effect is particularly effective at helping to offset more extreme bedroom temperatures.

-Fig. 1 : eating and cooling effect grouped by passive and active strategies and ordered by decreasing magnitude.
+Fig. 1 : Experimentally determined heating and cooling effect measured by the thermal manikin in a laboratory setting.
+Results are grouped by passive and active strategies and ordered by decreasing magnitude.